lit/lit/dev-docs/design/how-lit-works.md

 When a template is rendered for the very first time on a page, it must be prepared.
 Preparation creates a `<template>` element that can be cloned to create new instances and stores metadata about the expressions so that updatable Parts can be created for the instance.

 ### 2.1.
-Join the template's string literals with a marker string.
+Join the template's string literals with marker strings.

 Source: [lit-html.ts `getTemplateHtml` function](https://github.com/lit/lit/blob/5d68be35c192e8c4109911eec727fbb598557f72/packages/lit-html/src/lit-html.ts#L667)

-This is a pass over the static portion of the `html` tag function that returns an annotated HTML string, along with the case-sensitive bound attribute names in template order.
+This is a pass over the static strings portion of the `html` tag function returning an annotated HTML string, along with the case-sensitive bound attribute names in template order.
 The returned HTML contains the following annotations:

 - Expressions in text position (ie, `<p>${}</p>`), are marked with a comment node: `<!--lit$random$-->`
 - Expressions in attribute position (ie, `<p class="${}"></p>`), are marked with a sentinel string: `<p class$lit$="lit$random$"></p>`